mohanmca/cassandra_playground/README.md

 -   Node-1 would use N3 for copy-2
 -   Node-2 would use N3 for copy-1

-## How to specifically use only one node to repair itself
+## (Section: Repair) - How to specifically use only one node to repair itself

 -   nodetool -pr node-3 --But we have to run in all the nodes immediately
 -   runing nodetool -pr on only one node is **not-recommended**

-## If we run full repair on a 'n' node cluster with RF=3, How many times we are repairing the data?
+## (Section: Repair) - If we run full repair on a 'n' node cluster with RF=3, How many times we are repairing the data?

 -   We repair thrice.

-## Developer who maintains/presented about Reaper
+## (Section: Repair) - Developer who maintains/presented about Reaper

 -   [Alexander Dejanovski](Alexandar%20Dejanvoski)
 -   [Real World Tales of Repair (Alexander Dejanovski, The Last Pickle)
     \| Cassandra Summit
     2016](https://www.slideshare.net/DataStax/real-world-tales-of-repair-alexander-dejanovski-the-last-pickle-cassandra-summit-2016)

-## Repair documentation
+## (Section: Repair) - Repair documentation

 -   [All the options of
     nodetool-repair](https://cassandra.apache.org/doc/latest/tools/nodetool/repair.html#nodetool-repair)